 I am a self diagnosed canned pumpkin junkie.
 This time of year I come up with all sorts of reasons to use it; cooking, baking, or otherwise.
-That is just how these mini pumpkin milkshakes cam to be.
-They are so creamy and taste like your favorite milkshake just collided with a pumpkin pie.
+That is just how this mini pumpkin milkshake came to be.
+They are so creamy and they taste like your favorite milkshake just collided with a pumpkin pie.
 They’re rich, so making them in mini form seems to be the perfect choice.
-Served up in mini glasses also make them adorable to offer to guests or little ones during your next gathering or special dinner.
+(Plus, everything is cuter in mini version, right?)

 I love, love, love when things are cute but super simple (have you noticed?).
 With limited time for crafting but the passion for all-things-adorable… it’s really important that I choose projects I have to time to actually accomplish.
-These Halloween balloons are the easiest decor EVER.
+Friends, it really can’t get easier than this!

 I’ve never made hard candy before.
 To be honest, the idea of making any recipe that requires using a candy thermometer has scared me in the past.
 But, this Halloween I thought it was the perfect time to put my fears aside and give it a try.
 I’ve always wanted to make homemade lollipops so I decided to start there.
 After doing a bit of research, I discovered that the ingredients needed are super minimal.
 Like, two.
 TWO.
 That’s simple enough for me!
 The base of my lollipop recipe requires only two things; sugar and corn syrup.
 I added in food coloring and candy eyeballs (for the spook factor).
 I used Sugar In The Raw Organic White® which is unbleached and true to its natural color (like the original Sugar In The Raw®), but its finer crystals make it perfect for cooking and baking because it blends easily into any recipe.
 This was key for making our green lollipops!